-- A. All visitors must report to the office when they arrive at school. - B. All visitors are given and required to wear a building pass while they are in the building. - C. Staff members are expected to question people in the building whom they do not recognize and who are not wearing a building pass and to question people who are "hanging around" the building after hours. - D. Students and staff are expected to immediately report to a teacher or administrator any suspicious behavior or situation that makes them uncomfortable. - E. As many unneeded outside doors as possible are locked during the school day. - F. Portions of the building that will not be needed after the regular school day are closed off. - G. If a person wishes to confer with a member of the staff, s/he should call for an appointment prior to coming to school in order to prevent any inconvenience. - H. Students may not bring visitors to school. - I. A person is stationed at the main entrance/student services office of Building A to greet visitors. - J. Students are required to wear school identification badges at all times in school or on school property. - K. All Central Nine Career Center employees are to wear identification badges/name tags while on campus. - L. Central Nine Career Center may utilize video surveillance and electronic monitoring in order to protect school property, promote security and protect the health, welfare and safety of students, staff and visitors.
+- A. All visitors must report to the office when they arrive at school. - B. All visitors are given and required to wear a building pass while they are in the building. - C. Staff members are expected to question people in the building whom they do not recognize and who are not wearing a building pass and to question people who are "hanging around" the building after hours. - D. Students and staff are expected to immediately report to a teacher or administrator any suspicious behavior or situation that makes them uncomfortable. - E. As many unneeded outside doors as possible are locked during the school day. - F. Portions of the building that will not be needed after the regular school day are closed off. - G. If a person wishes to confer with a member of the staff, s/he should call for an appointment prior to coming to school in order to prevent any inconvenience. - H. Students may not bring visitors to school. - I. A person is stationed at the main entrance/student services office of Building A to greet visitors. - J. Students are required to wear school identification badges at all times in school or on school property.
+Students are required to carry a student identification badge at all times while on campus. - K. All Central Nine Career Center employees are to wear identification badges/name tags while on campus. - L. Central Nine Career Center may utilize video surveillance and electronic monitoring in order to protect school property, promote security and protect the health, welfare and safety of students, staff and visitors.